Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: A model for CBMA meta-regression

-A Bayesian model is defined with prior distributions on model parameters, here the functional parameters $\beta_k(\cdot)$, $k=0,\ldots,K^\ast$, and scalar parameters $\beta_k$, $k=K^\ast+1,\ldots,K$.
+A Bayesian model is defined with prior distributions on model parameters, which here include the functional parameters $\beta_k(\cdot)$ ($k=0,\ldots,K^\ast$), and scalar parameters $\beta_k$, ($k=K^\ast+1,\ldots,K$).
 A natural way to proceed is to assume that $\beta_k(\cdot)$ are realisations of Gaussian processes and that the $\beta_k$ have normal distributions.
-That way, the right hand side of Equation (\ref{lgcpint2}) is also a Gaussian process, and each point process is a log-Gaussian Cox process (LGCP) \citep{Moller1998}.
-We will assume an isotropic, power exponential correlation structure, that is for points $\xi,\xi'\in\mathcal{B}$ we have:
+That way, when $\alpha_i=1$, the right hand side of Equation (\ref{intensity}) is also a Gaussian process, and each point process is a log-Gaussian Cox process (LGCP) \citep{Moller1998}.

-for $k=1,\dots,K^\ast$, where $\rho_k>0$ are the correlation decay parameters and $\delta_k>0$ are the smoothness parameters.
-The same correlation structure was used by \citet{Moller1998} and \citet{Moller2003} in the context of LGCPs.
-Of course, one could consider alternative correlation structures such as the \textit{Mat\'ern} covariance function (see for example \citet{Rasmussen2005}).

 The log-Gaussian Cox process is a flexible model for spatial point data that can account for aggregation \citep{Moller1998,Moller2007} or even repulsion between points \citep{Illian2012} and has therefore found applications in several fields such as disease mapping \citep{Benes2002,Liang2009} and ecology \citep{Moller2003,Illian2012b}.

 By the definition of a Cox process, $\mathbf{X}_i$ is a Poisson point process on $\mathcal{B}$ conditional on $\lambda_i(\cdot)$ \citep{Moller2004}.
-The density (Radon-Nikodym derivative) of this point process with respect to the unit rate Poisson process is:
+The density (Radon-Nikodym derivative) of this point process with respect to the unit rate Poisson process is